exbin/bined-netbeans-plugin/README.md

 Todo
 ----

-- Support for huge files
+- Searching for text / hexadecimal code with matching highlighting
 - Delta mode - Changes are stored only in memory till save
-- Overview side ruler / modification's indicator
+- Support for huge files

 Compiling
 ---------